brianmario/mysql2/README.md

 ### Initial command on connect and reconnect

-If you specify the init_command option, the SQL string you provide will be executed after the connection is established.
+If you specify the `:init_command` option, the SQL string you provide will be executed after the connection is established.
 If `:reconnect` is set to `true`, init_command will also be executed after a successful reconnect.
 It is useful if you want to provide session options which survive reconnection.